 Day Trip to Sedona

 Sedona, Arizona is about an hour and a half from Prescott.
 Sedona.
 The renowned city is famous for its red rock formations as well as spiritual wellness.

-A day trip to Sedona is well worth your time and one of the best things to do in Prescott.
+A day trip to Sedona is well worth your time and one of the best things to do in Prescott if you are looking to visit somewhere close by.
 There are delicious places to eat as well as endless hiking trails and wonderful spas.